 OUR FEATURED PRODUCTION:

 We love what we do.
 Our mission is to produce our own quality material, and to enjoy ourselves in the process.
-Our latest audio drama is a case in point, and this feature is intended to give an insight in to how it was produced.

 I first met PETER in 1991, when we acted together in several projects.
 Curiously, as children we once lived within 500 metres of each other in Lytham, but only discovered the fact in 2020!

 JACQUI has now grown accustomed to acting as our referee, as well as taking on multiple female roles in our scripts.
 A professional actress with more experience on her CV than she’s prepared to admit, she readily admits keeping a straight face while working with Peter and I is her most challenging role.